-

 Are there any restrictions against providing guarantees and/or security to support borrowings incurred for the purposes of acquiring directly or indirectly: (i) shares of the company; (ii) shares of any company which directly or indirectly owns shares in the company; or (iii) shares in a related company?

-- the giving of such assistance does not materially prejudice the interests of the company or its shareholders, or the company’s ability to pay its creditors; and
+(1) the giving of the assistance must not materially prejudice the interests of the target providing such assistance, or its shareholders, or the target’s ability to pay its creditors; and

-- the directors of the company pass a resolution that such assistance should be given and that the proposed terms and conditions thereof are fair and reasonable to the company.
-The resolution will also have to set out in full the directors’ grounds for reaching these conclusions, and be lodged with the Registrar of Companies.
+(2) the directors of the target must pass a resolution stating that the target should give the assistance, and that the terms and conditions under which the assistance is proposed are fair and reasonable to the target, setting out the full grounds for their conclusions.

 -